rofl0r/microsocks/README.md

 - option -q disables logging.
 - option -b specifies which ip outgoing connections are bound to
-- option -w allows to specify a comma-separated whitelist of ip addresses, that may use the proxy without user/pass authentication. e.g. -w 127.0.0.1,192.168.1.1.1,::1 or just -w 10.0.0.1 to allow access ONLY to those ips, choose an impossible to guess user/pw combo.
+- option -w specifies a comma-separated whitelist of ip addresses, that may use the proxy without user/pass authentication. e.g. -w 127.0.0.1,192.168.1.1.1,::1 or just -w 10.0.0.1 to allow access ONLY to those ips, choose an impossible to guess user/pw combo.